SOCIAL MEDIA

 Uninvited Banishing Spells

 With Halloween around the corner, scary movies are flooding the theaters and the television.
-I don't know if any of you guys have seen the previews for Ouija, but it got my thinking about the Uninvited.
-The whole premise of the movie is that some teenagers use a Ouija board to communicate with the dead and all hell breaks loose.
+I don't know if any of you guys have seen the previews for Ouija, but it got me thinking about the Uninvited.
+The whole premise of the movie is that some teenagers use an Ouija board to communicate with the dead and all hell breaks loose.
 I can't even begin to tell you the number of times I have overheard people talking about summoning spirits, demons, etc using any and all variety of methods.
 In fact, the daughter of a close family friend admitted to her mother that she was summoning spirits in an attempt to help them pass over.
-She was dabbling, as most people who talk about this sort of thing are, and her mother noticed very marked changes about her daughter.
+She was dabbling, as most people who talk about this sort of thing are, and her mother noticed very marked changes in her daughter.
 She asked me what I thought (she is a pagan Christian and clairvoyant), and I looked at her and told her that B had invited something in that she had not intended, something very dark.

 Unfortunately, this is a very common occurrence when people dabble and/or misuse magic.
 In many cases, it is easier to summon than to banish.
 Always keep this in mind when summoning anything, especially if it is malevolent.
 However, it can even happen to the most skilled practitioner.
-So for this week's Pagan Blog Project post I would like to cover how to get rid of the Uninvited, both physically and metaphysically.
+So for this week's Pagan Blog Project post, I would like to cover how to get rid of the Uninvited, both physically and metaphysically.
 Sometimes a guest overstays their welcome, a neighbor moves in that is completely awful, or you have accidentally let in something malicious.

 Depending on what you need, there are several ways you can handle this problem.
 Banishing powders are very common in dealing with people.
 My favorite is based on an old Hoodoo recipe.
 To make Hoodoo Vanishing Powder, simply combine black pepper, cayenne, salt, and sulfur and grind into a fine powder.
 Visualize your intent while grinding to infuse the powder.

-Of course this is only one powder recipe.
+Of course, this is only one powder recipe.
 Mixing any of the following herbs will produce a Banishing Powder:

 Angelica